taiatiniyara/totolaw/docs/system-admin-guide.md

 - Manage roles and permissions

 #### 4. Bypass Restrictions
-- Access data without organization membership
+- Access data without organisation membership
 - Override all permission checks
-- Create records in any organization
+- Create records in any organisation
-- No organization-based filtering
+- No organisation-based filtering

 ### What Super Admins Cannot Do

-- Cannot use `"*"` for INSERT operations (must specify target organizationId)
+- Cannot use `"*"` for INSERT operations (must specify target organisationId)
 - Actions are fully audited (cannot bypass logging)
 - Cannot delete themselves (only deactivate)